Carl-2002/Evaluation-system-v0.3/README.md

 **2025.04.09**

 A brand new version is now live!
-This system uses a large language model to automatically answer questions and evaluate those answers.
+This system uses large language models to automatically answer questions and evaluate those answers.

 ## Usage Instructions